English

 • Silicones: Highly biocompatible and ideal for medical and food-safe applications.

-Overmolding involves producing the rigid substrate first, then injecting a softer, durable material like TPU or TPE, creating a robust bond between layers.
+Overmolding involves producing the rigid substrate first, then injecting a softer, durable material, such as TPU or TPE, to create a robust bond between the layers.

 Benefits of Overmolding in Enhancing Product Durability